ppy/osu-wiki/news/2022/2022-02-23-new-featured-artist-rabbit-house.md

 ![](https://assets.ppy.sh/artists/242/header.jpg)

-**Rabbit House**, also known as [Nakagawa-Kanon](https://osu.ppy.sh/users/87065) or *dksslqj* on osu!, is best known among circle clickers for creating one of the game's most renowned beatmaps of all time: [xi - FREEDOM DiVE](https://osu.ppy.sh/beatmapsets/39804).
+**Rabbit House**, also known as ::Nakagawa-Kanon::{ user-id=87065 } or *dksslqj* on osu!, is best known among circle clickers for creating one of the game's most renowned beatmaps of all time: [xi - FREEDOM DiVE](https://osu.ppy.sh/beatmapsets/39804).

 Since that legendary beatmap was ranked a decade ago, **Rabbit House** has developed a musical skillset to match their rhythm game expertise. **Rabbit House**'s blood-pumping music recently made a splash in games like *Lanota* and *Arcaea*, and has finally come full-circle by returning officially to osu! as of today.